openwallet-foundation/safe-wallet-sig/docs/wallet-safety-guide.md

 and Relying Parties who depend on digital identity information from trusted sources to provide services and may be subject to multiple requirements from both for:

-1. Regulatory Compliance: For widespread adoption of digital wallets, there must be guardrails in place where both public- and private-sector implementers can turn to understand conformance - and for the public to derive trust.
+1. **Regulatory Compliance**: For widespread adoption of digital wallets, there must be guardrails in place where both public - and private-sector implementers can turn to understand conformance - and for the public to derive trust.

    There is a balance to be struck between the enforcement of legislative rules through technological